DGfinder/fuel-sight-guardian-ce89d8de/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/04eee6f6-369f-4d9e-b23b-4142d36820cf) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+You can work locally using your own IDE by cloning this repo and pushing changes.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)